ChanelLau/Sparse-Self-interference-Cancellation-in-Full-duplex-Comminications/README.md

-# Sparse-Self-interference-Cancellation-in-Full-duplex-Comminications
+# Sparse-Self-interference-Cancellation-in-Full-duplex-Communications
-Iiterative orthogonal least square (IOLS) and orthogonal matching pursuit (OMP) algorithms for digital self-interference(SI) cancellation in Full-duplex comminications.
+Iiterative orthogonal least square (IOLS) and orthogonal matching pursuit (OMP) algorithms for digital self-interference(SI) cancellation in Full-duplex communications.
 Please see the paper: "A Memory Polynomial-based Iterative Orthogonal Least Square Algorithm for ReconstructingSelf-Interferences in Full-Duplex Communications."

 This is sparse  algorithms for MATLAB.